leomeyer/Arducom/README.md

     -p <parameters>: command parameters in the input format.
     -n: do not use a checksum on data packets (not recommended).
     --no-interpret: do not try to interpret the result of the version command 0 (display slave information).

+For the most current parameter information, use

+	$ ./arducom -?

 For input and output formats the following values are recognized:
-Hex, Raw, Byte, Int16, Int32, Int64.
+Hex, Raw, Bin, Byte, Int16, Int32, Int64.

-* Hex input/output consists of groups of two characters matching [0-9a-fA-F], optionally separated by the respective separator (default).
+* Hex input/output consists of groups of two characters matching [0-9a-fA-F], optionally separated by the respective separator.
+This is the default setting.

 * Raw input/output consists of raw bytes, i. e. strings.
 There is no separation.

+* Bin input/output consists of strings of length 8 made of 0s and 1s,
+separated by the respective separator.

-Byte input/output consists of a sequence of numeric values in range 0..255, optionally separated by the respective separator.
+* Byte input/output consists of a sequence of numeric values in range 0..255, separated by the respective separator.

 * Int16 input/output consists of a sequence of numeric values in range -32768..32767,
-optionally separated by the respective separator.
+separated by the respective separator.

 * Int32 input/output consists of a sequence of numeric values in range -2147483648..2147483647,
-optionally separated by the respective separator.
+separated by the respective separator.

 * Int64 input/output consists of a sequence of numeric values in range -(2^63)..2^63-1,
-optionally separated by the respective separator.
+separated by the respective separator.

 Examples: